mr-wook/ngugen/README.md

 # ngugen
-ngugen is used to build nginx.unit configurations out of a simple domain specific language (DSL)
+ngugen is used to build nginx.unit configurations out of a simple domain specific language (DSL).

 ## Why?